shakyabhoomi12-netizen/Problem-Statements/README.md

 Task 2: Analytical Chatbot (Contextual Explanation)

-Objective
+Objective:
 To build a natural language chatbot that explains stock market movements using contextual information.

-Example Queries
+Example Queries:
 Why did Apple stock drop?
 When did Microsoft go up?
 Explain Apple stock movement

-How It Works
+How It Works:
 The user enters a natural language query

-The system identifies the company name and maps it to a stock ticker

-Relevant stock-related news is retrieved
+The system identifies the company name and maps it to a stock ticker Relevant stock-related news is retrieved
 The chatbot generates an explanation using the retrieved context

-RAG-Based Explanation
+RAG-Based Explanation:
 The chatbot follows a lightweight Retrieval-Augmented Generation (RAG) approach:
 Retrieval: Fetches recent financial news for the identified stock

-Generation: Produces an explanation based on the retrieved information

-If no major news is found, the system explains the movement using market sentiment, which reflects real-world trading behavior.
+Generation: Produces an explanation based on the retrieved information If no major news is found, the system explains the movement using market sentiment, which reflects real-world trading behavior.

 How to Run